Just Keep Breathing

 Writer.
 Author.
 Speaker.

 Hello there and welcome!

-My name is Emily Rose Massey (as my website so cleverly lets you all know) and one of my greatest desires in life is to give God glory with my whole being: spirit, soul, and body!
+My name is Emily Rose Massey (as my website so cleverly lets you all know) and one of my greatest desires in life is to give God glory with my whole life!
 I long to point others closer to Jesus Christ and tell of His redemptive and transforming grace, as we discover more and more of our intended purpose here on this earth, all while learning what it means to glorify God with every fiber of our being!

 No matter the topic, I want to be a vessel for God’s truth and love, giving God all of the glory and all of my worship in every single word!